Zach Colman (00:00):

 Robert Turbin (39:34):

 Yeah.
 He gets all the credit.
 But in all actuality, he’s really not doing it because these marketing opportunities are coming to you.
 Let’s just, I mean, let’s just be honest about it.
 The fact of the matter is agents are only focused on doing your contract.
 They talk like they do marketing and sponsorships and endorsement deals.
 They can, but they don’t put the groundwork in to do that.
 They talk like they do.
 They say that they do, but they don’t the ones that do it’s because somebody comes to them, this company T-Mobile wherever it is that, Hey, we want to do a commercial with your player.
 You know, what’s going to cost then they’ll oh yeah, of course.
 They know they’ll get 20% of that.
 Right.
 But for a guy, you know, I don’t know, drafted in maybe the third round or unless you’re a quarterback, right?

 Robert Turbin (40:28):

-That’s going to be a little harder to fund those, those marketing opportunities.
-So I, I’m gonna tell you right now, your agent is not going to be the one searching for those marketing opportunities for, you know, he’s going to say, he’s going to say you’re a six round pick that, you know, we’re, we’re not going to get very many marketing opportunities.
+That’s going to be a little harder to fund, than those marketing opportunities.
+So I, I’m gonna tell you right now, your agent is not going to be the one searching for those marketing opportunities for, you know, he’s going to say, he’s going to say you’re a six-round pick that, you know, we’re, we’re not going to get very many marketing opportunities.
 It’s not true.
 It’s not true.
 Still play in the NFL.
-If you’re a six round pick and you run.
+If you’re a six-round pick and you run.
 So we will, as a backup corner, there are a massive amount of marketing opportunities that you can get.
 I’m just going to have the right person.
 It’s

 Zach Colman (41:05):